JuliaTrustworthyAI/.github/dev/juliacon2024/proposal.md

 `CounterfactualExplanations.jl` is a package for Counterfactual Explanations and Algorithmic Recourse in Julia.

 - The code base has been streamlined to make it more accessible to new contributors. (students)
-- Part of this involved moving functionality out of the package into new meta-packages.
+- Part of this involved moving functionality out of the package into new meta-packages. (students)
 - Multiple new counterfactual generators including FeatureTweak for decision trees and random forests. (students)
+- Improved interoperability with Python and R through `TaijaInteroperability.jl`. (students)
 - Integration of ECCCo generator for faithful model explanations (Altmeyer et al. 2024).
 - Huge improvements to computational speed and native support for multi-threading and multi-processing.